ProDev REPORTING PROGRAM

 Each abatement is in respect to a specific period's evaluation targets.
 If your circumstances affect multiple evaluation periods, you may need to re-apply before each evaluation.

-In certain cases it may be appropriate to transition to a non-practicing status.
-Members with non-practicing status are not subject to ProDev reporting, but will require a review by the CCC prior to resuming unrestricted practice.
+In certain cases it may be appropriate to transition to a registration status that does not require the same level of reporting.
+Members who are On Leave are not subject to ProDev reporting, but will require a review by the CCC prior to resuming unrestricted practice.
+Senior Members have reduced reporting targets, and an option to be exempted under certain conditions.

 Resuming Unrestricted Practice